 View as Map

-The Historic Tucson 4th Avenue (Photo credit: Tucson Foodie)
+The Historic Tucson 4th Avenue

-Ah, wait, no, that's just a mirror.
+Ah, wait, no, that’s just a mirror.
 But hey.
-That is a good looking reflection, right there.
+That is a good-looking reflection, right there.

 Tucson’s 4th Avenue is all about good food, great fun, and grand street fairs.
 This Guide is here to help you get started.

-4th Avenue Delicatessen (Photo credit: Jackie Tran)
+4th Avenue Delicatessen in February 2020 (Photo by Jackie Tran)

-4th Ave Delicatessen
+4th Avenue Delicatessen

 This quaint deli is an indispensable stop along the Historic Fourth, where every bite of their meticulously crafted sandwiches takes you on a nostalgic journey of familiar yet unique flavors.
 With their passion for local ingredients and uncompromising quality, 4th Ave Delicatessen not only serves food, it serves slices of Tucson’s heritage, one sandwich at a time.